Last Updated on

 Important Sections Within Your Media Kit

-Within your media kit, you will want to include as many relevant stats as possible that give the reader an overall picture of your blog (without having to actually visit your blog).
+Within your free media kit template, you will want to include as many relevant stats as possible that give the reader an overall picture of your blog (without having to actually visit your blog).

 PR representatives get hundreds (maybe even thousands) of emails every week, so if you are pitching yourself to a company or brand, you will want to make sure that the information you are providing represents a snapshot of your blog.

 (pssst – the template I have designed for download includes all the important information that you need as a blogger to secure partnerships.
 Feel free to rearrange the sections or add your own in, however!).

 Include a description of yourself as a blogger as well as your blog.
 In my media kit template, I have room for you to include a very thorough description of your blog!